tusq-at-usq/motion-analysis/README.md

 ![alt_text](/docs/img/example_gif.gif?raw=true "example")
 *The above shows an example of 6DoF tracking of a cube using blob tracking from two camera viewpoints.
-Noise error was added to simulated image data, and the system dynamics used by the Kalman filter is incorrect.
+Noise error was added to simulated image data, and the system dynamics used by the Kalman filter is deliberately inaccurate.

-Grey lines show the 'true' solution'*
+Grey lines show the 'true' solution*

 ## Install